noted/capstone/Reflection.md

 Internationally-acclaimed industrial designer Dieter Rams laid the principles of modern aesthetics.
 He believes that less is more — by stripping away what is unnecessary, you create a better user experience.

 I used this mindset as I continued work on Noted.
 This shaped my work in both the design and website as well as the code I wrote.
 In Scholar, the external library I created to deal with the creation of MLA citations, I embodied this ideal — I made it easy for someone else to look at the code and instantly understand what every piece does.
+Knowing how to strip away features until you're left with the bare essentials is important in all web projects.

 ## Scholar